 Shoes: Shoes should appear clean and be comfortable.
 Sandals, Flip Flops, Crocks and open-toed shoes are not allowed.
-Stockings and socks should be clean and changed daily.
-Socks are required.
-No open toe shoes.
+Stockings and socks are required, should be clean and changed daily.

 Odors (fragrances/smoking): Fragrances such as perfume, cologne, scented lotions and body mists are not allowed due to allergic reactions and breathing difficulties in sensitive individuals.
 Smoking odors on breath, hands, and clothing are offensive and should be avoided.